The Lion King: The Gift: Black Is King

-A musical film and visual album based on the music of The Gift was released on July 31, 2020 on Disney+.
+Black Is King, A musical film and visual album based on the music of The Gift, was released on July 31, 2020, on Disney+.
 The film – directed, written, and executive produced by Beyoncé – tells the story of a young African prince who is exiled from his kingdom after the death of his father.
 As he grows up into a man, the prince undergoes a journey of self-identity, using the guidance of his ancestor, childhood love and his own subconscious to reclaim his throne.
 The prince's journey acts as an allegory for the African diaspora's journey of discovering, reclaiming and celebrating their culture and heritage, which is echoed by the inclusion of spoken-word poetry in the film that focuses on the question of black identity.

 Black Is King was in production for over a year and was filmed across three continents.
 Beyoncé wanted to recruit a diverse cast and crew and to provide opportunities for new talent.
 The film's music, dances, costumes, hairstyles and sets were designed to showcase the beauty and richness of the cultures in the African continent and diaspora.

 The film received universal acclaim from critics, with praise for Beyoncé's direction, the cinematography, score, costume design, subject matter, and cultural themes.
-At the 63rd Annual Grammy Awards, Black Is King was nominated for Best Music Film, while the "Brown Skin Girl" video was nominated for Best Music Video.
+At the 63rd Annual Grammy Awards, Black Is King was nominated for Best Music Film, while the "Brown Skin Girl" video won the award for Best Music Video.

 Deluxe edition

 On July 31, 2020, alongside the release of Black Is King, Beyoncé released a deluxe edition of the album.
-The album includes all the tracks included in the film in addition to three new tracks.
+The album includes all the tracks included in the film in addition to three new tracks, excluding the interludes.
 This includes the standard and extended versions of "Black Parade", which was released on June 19; the extended version of the song was only available on Tidal up until the album's release.
 The other track included is a remix of "Find Your Way Back" by MeLo-X.